rust-lang/rfcs/text/0000-crates-io-token-scopes.md

 [unresolved-questions]: #unresolved-questions

 * Are there more scopes that would be useful to implement from the start?
-* Should crate scopes be allowed on tokens with the legacy endpoint scope?
 * Is the current behavior of crate scopes on endpoints that don't interact with crates the best, or should a token with crate scopes prevent access to endpoints that don't act on crates?